latifyildirim/Hands-On-AWS/2023_01_17_S3_02/README.md

 ### Step 2 - Testing (Prefix)

-- Go to `source.replica.clarusway` bucket and upload `outside_folder.txt`.
+- Go to `source.replica.latif` bucket and upload `outside_folder.txt`.

-- Go to `destination.cross.region.replica.clarusway` bucket and show that the`outside_folder.txt` is not replicated in the bucket.
+- Go to `destination.cross.region.replica.latif` bucket and show that the`outside_folder.txt` is not replicated in the bucket.

-- This time go to `source.replica.clarusway` bucket >> `kitten` folder and upload `inside_kitten_folder.txt`.
+- This time go to `source.replica.latif` bucket >> `kitten` folder and upload `inside_kitten_folder.txt`.

-- Go to `destination.cross.region.replica.clarusway` bucket show that `kitten` folder has been replicated automatically due to replication rule and inside the folder there is `inside_kitten_folder.txt file`.
+- Go to `destination.cross.region.replica.latif` bucket show that `kitten` folder has been replicated automatically due to replication rule and inside the folder there is `inside_kitten_folder.txt file`.

 ### Step 3 - Configuring with tag

 - Go to S3 bucket on AWS Console

-- Select `source.replica.clarusway`.
+- Select `source.replica.latif`.

 - Select `Management` >> `Replication rules` >> `Create replication rule`